-The basic California theory of division of property on divorce is that each spouse retains his own property save when exceptional circumstances warrant taking property of one spouse and giving it to the other.
+The basic California theory of division of property on divorce is that each spouse retains his own property unless exceptional circumstances warrant taking property of one spouse and giving it to the other.
 Thus, each spouse retains his own separate property upon divorce in all cases.
-Similarly, the community property, being jointly acquired and owned, is divided evenly between the spouses.
-The only exception to this treatment of property on divorce occurs when a divorce is granted on the ground of adultery, extreme cruelty or insanity, in which event the divorce court is authorized to divide the community property in such proportions as the court, from all the facts of the case and the condition of the parties, may deem just.
+Similarly, community property is divided evenly between the spouses except in special situations.
+Here, too, each spouse retains his own property, the underlying theory of the community property system being that both spouses have substantially equal rights of ownership in such property because both contribute in substantial part to the effort by which it is accumulated regardless of which of them is formally the recipient of the property.
+The only exception to this treatment of property on divorce under California law occurs when a divorce is granted on the ground of adultery, incurable insanity or extreme cruelty, in which event the divorce court is authorized to divide the community property in such proportions as the court, from all the facts of the case and the condition of the parties, may deem just.

-There is no reason why California should treat quasi-community property differently from community property on divorce or separate maintenance; the relationship of the spouses to it is far more analogous to their relationship to community property than to separate property.
-To take an example, suppose a man and woman are married in New York and live there for 20 years, that they then move to California and live for a second 20 years and that at the end of the period they have \$100,000 worth of property which was accumulated out of the husband's earnings over the forty years involved.
-The wife's contribution to the accumulation of the \$100,000 would in all probability have been more are during the second 20-year period than during the first.
+There is no reason why California should treat quasi-community property differently from community property on divorce or separate maintenance; the relationship of the spouses to quasi-community property is far more analogous to their relationship to community property than to separate property.
+To take an example, suppose that a man and woman are married in New York and live there for 20 years, that they then move to California and live for a second 20 years and that at the end of the period they have \$100,000 worth of property which was accumulated out of the husband's earnings over the 40 years involved.
+The wife's contribution to the accumulation of the \$100,000 would in all probability have been no different during the second 20-year period than it was during the first.